 The NFL failed to inform me however, that my preferred team would be surreptitiously and maliciously disfavored, to the point where they bore a lower chance of success.

 This is a pivotal reason why I dumped NFL Sunday Ticket and DirectTV.
 I am not into being bilked of hard-earned household money by a mafia.

 Update (Dec 2019): NFL is reportedly planning a “top-down review” of the league’s officiating during the 2020 offseason.

 Such shenanigans represent the everpresence and impact of agency (not merely bias).
 Bias can be mitigated; however, agency involves the power incumbent with such structures as the cartel, cabal and mafia.
 This case example in corruption regarding the NFL demonstrates how mob-Soviet-agency can manipulate inflection dynamics to reach a desired tipping point – after which one can sit in their university or league office and enjoy tenure, all the way to magnanimous victory.
-The only tasks which remain are to protect the indigo point secret formula by means of an appropriate catch phrase, and as well ensure that one does not have any mirrors hanging about, so that you do not have to look at yourself.
+The only tasks which remain are to protect the indigo point secret formula by means of an appropriate catch phrase, and as well assign plant media figures such as Josh Dubow, to patrol social discourse and chastise anyone (like me) who steps out of line.

 An ethical skeptic maintains a different view as to how people should be treated, and championships, ethical markets, as well as scientific understanding, should be prosecuted and won.

 The Ethical Skeptic, “NFL Bias Against the Oakland/Las Vegas Raiders”; The Ethical Skeptic, WordPress, 20 Oct 2021; Web, https://theethicalskeptic.com/?p=53350